TOBAE/TOBAE/README.md

 # Hi there 👋, I'm Tobae

-- 🌱 A Full Stack Developer
+- 🌱 A Frontend Developer

 - 🚀 Coding with Html, Css, JavaScript, React.js & NodejS.